Describe Invisible Writing here.

 - A major subplot in Lone Wolf and Cub details how the Yagyu clan has been using invisible writing as part of a plot to usurp control over the Shogunate.
 Itto discovering how to reveal the invisible writing and thereby threatening to reveal the Yagyu's grip on the Shogunate is treated by Retsudo as a far bigger problem than the fact that Itto is a One-Man Army out to slaughter the Yagyu clan down to the last.

 - In Naruto, the Uchiha tablet on first glance gives the basic informations regarding secrets of the Uchihas.
-But use your Mangekyou Sharingan or Rinnegan and you will see even more details regarding the history of the ninja world.
+But someone using their Mangekyou Sharingan or Rinnegan will see even more details regarding the history of the ninja world.
 Such as the history of Senju and Uchiha war and the origin of the Ten-tails.

 - In Ouran High School Host Club Tamaki's father sends him messages in invisible ink (made with lemon juice).
 The club believes that the messages come from the person sending them threatening letters and hilarity ensues.